 Trying to make friends from your various countries of origin, who are also multilingual, can be tricky.
 It’s possible that none of them share a common language like English, which can be hard when it comes to communicating, hanging out or organising large friend group outings.

 After a year of studying in the UK, Anna went back to Italy for Christmas.
 By then, accustomed to British politeness, whenever someone brushed past, she would turn around and say “sorry”!
 Her Italian friends would quickly turn around and say, “Stop showing off just because you can speak another language”.
 This situation can cause embarrassment and wanting to suppress one language you may know.
 Like many things, language can become a part of one’s identity, and is much more than just a skill or talent that someone “shows off”.

 Speaking two languages on a regular basis means you must constantly focus on what you’re saying and how you are saying too.
 But sometimes, without realising, you start a sentence and finish it in Italiano.
 This is called code switching, and if someone is not aware of its existence, the way you speak can seem informal and incorrect.

-Families immigrating across the world will constantly face challenges and triumphs, and their children will grow up experiencing the pros and cons of a multilingual life.
+Families relocating across the world will constantly face challenges and triumphs, and their children will grow up experiencing the issues and challenges of multilingualism.
 It is up to their parents and their mindset to see how they can celebrate their newly found language while still being able to form their own identity.